 Making a selection of what to see is more difficult in the Louvre than in any other museum (there are 35,000 works of art in its interior from almost all artistic periods and of diverse origins).
-However (and let's not forget important omissions) if we had to make a top 10 with the best known it would be similar to this one:
+However (and let's not forget important omissions) if we had to make a top 10 with the best known it would be similar to this:

 1. The Mona Lisa by Leonardo Da Vinci

-In the museum you will also find other works by Da Vinci such as the famous 'Virgin of the Rocks' that you can enjoy with a smaller influx of people; do not miss it.
+In the museum you will also find other works by Da Vinci as the famous 'Virgin of the Rocks' that you can enjoy with a smaller influx of people; do not miss it.

 2. Liberty Leading the People by Delacroix

 This is one of my favorites.
 The painting depicts the popular uprising against the crown in Paris in 1830 that ended with the removal of the last Bourbon to reign in France: Charles X. In this work freedom is represented allegorically as a woman in the center of the painting wielding a flag.
 Take your time to recreate yourself in the details of one of the best-preserved works in the museum.

 One of the most representative statues of the Hellenistic period of Greek sculpture.
 This female figure has not always been a torso without arms, but it is unknown how she "lost" them and there are even several theories about how they were represented.
 The fact is that the perfection of the forms is well worth a few minutes of recreation in front of the work.

 The Wedding at Cana by Veronese

 One of the most famous paintings of the Italian painter known as Veronese.
 It is difficult that you have not seen on some occasion a drawing of this work that represents the first miracle of Jesus Christ; during a wedding: the Gospel of St. John says that he turned water into wine.
 The illumination of the painting and the detail of its characters deserve several minutes of your time.